The Fureys: Background

 Prior to the band's formation, two of the brothers toured as a duo, known simply by their names as Eddie and Finbar Furey.
 For a while in 1969–1970, the duo performed with The Clancy Brothers and appeared on two of the Irish folk group's albums.
 The second of these albums contained two songs composed by the Fureys, "Flowers in the Valley" and "Jennifer Gentle".
 In the meanwhile, their youngest brother Paul Furey had, together with Davey Arthur and Brendan Leeson, formed a band called The Buskers.
 Eddie and Finbar and the Buskers appeared together in Germany at the "Irish Folk Festival" in 1974, where they performed as The Furey Brothers.
 The Buskers, now with the addition of George Furey, appeared there again a year later as The Furey Family, when they were joined by their father Ted, a renowned traditional fiddler, who was 73 at that time.
 Ted Furey had recorded a solo fiddle album Toss the Feathers released by the Outlet label in 1967.

+In 1969, they released their debut The Lonesome Boatman.
+It is best known for its title track which is played hauntingly on a tin whistle, as well as its version of the traditional ballad Carnlough Bay.
+The song has featured at football matches, most notably performed by fans of Glasgow team, Celtic FC.
+In 2017, Dropkick Murphys released a cover of "The Lonesome Boatman" on their album 11 Short Stories of Pain & Glory.